Costeer/obsidian-git-sync/05 - Fleeting/Untitled.md

 I hope to find a friendly democratic

-No this is my firs venture into
+No this is my firs venture